renomureza/mostly-adequate-guide/ch04-id.md

 ## Latihan

 #### Catatan tentang Latihan

-Throughout the book, you might encounter an 'Exercises' section like this one.
-Exercises can be done directly in-browser provided you're reading from gitbook (disarankan).

-Note that, for all exercises of the book, you always have a handful of helper functions available in the global scope.
-Hence, anything that is defined in [Appendix A](./appendix_a.md), [Appendix B](./appendix_b.md) and [Appendix C](./appendix_c.md) is available for you!
-And, as if it wasn't enough, some exercises will also define functions specific to the problem they present; as a matter of fact, consider them available as well.

 Di sepanjang buku, Anda mungkin menemukan bagian 'Latihan' seperti ini.
 Latihan dapat dilakukan langsung di browser asalkan Anda membaca dari gitbook (disarankan).